 All research says that it is good for you to read a book.
 Better than listening to an audiobook or reading one on an e-reader.
+To see also : How do reading glasses work.
 It reduces stress, promotes understanding and imagination, relieves depression, helps you sleep and can help prevent Alzheimer’s.
 Reading is active; watching television is passive.

 Why does it look better than reading?
 As a visual rather than textual stimulus, they display content much faster than a book. … Watching a movie is an inherently more passive experience than reading a book.
 Still, it provides content in a much easier way to consume than a book of appropriate length.

 Why is television better than books?
 TV shows are fast to prevent people from switching.
 Books, on the other hand, are a more proactive form of entertainment and learning.
 The reader needs to concentrate on what is being said and think through concepts in the book.
 When we read, we are forced to use our imagination to fill in the gaps.